Are you ready to know more about graduate and intern roles and want to start your job search in your profession?

-- Assistance from an experienced specialist employment consultant located at university
+- Free, flexible, tailored disability employment services from an experienced specialist employment Consultant located at your university.

-- Links to graduate opportunities which are accessible and match your field of study
+- Individualised assistance to source relevant work which is accessible and complements your field of study

-- Guidance about sharing information about disability – how, when, where & why and your rights
+- Receive guidance about sharing information about your disability – how, when, where, why and your rights

 - Direct referrals to suitable university services and programs that may also benefit you